-The Judicial Council shall conduct written testing of persons being selected as for judges of basic courts for the first time, who meet the statutory requirements and whose applications are timely and complete, through a commission consisting of three members of the Judicial Council, of whom two from the ranks of judges and one from the ranks of eminent lawyers.
+The Judicial Council shall conduct the written testing of persons being appointed for judges of basic courts for the first time, who meet the statutory requirements and whose applications are timely and complete, through a commission consisting of three members of the Judicial Council, of whom two are from the ranks of judges and one from the ranks of eminent lawyers.

-Written testing shall not be conducted for the persons referred to in paragraph 1 of this Article, who were evaluated at the bar exam, unless requested by the candidates.
+Written testing shall not be conducted for the persons referred to in paragraph 1 of this Article who were evaluated in the bar exam unless requested by the candidate.

-In case of conducting the written testing referred to in paragraph 2 of this Article, the score at the written test shall be taken as a criteria for selection of judges.
+In case of conducting the written testing in line with Paragraph 2 of this Article, the score at in the written testing shall be taken as a criterion for the appointment of judges.

-The written test shall be prepared by the commission referred to in paragraph 1 of this Article, and shall include drafting of decisions in criminal and civil matters.
+The written test shall be prepared by the commission referred to in paragraph 1 of this Article and shall include the drafting of decisions in criminal and civil matters.